TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/90Contribute/20ContributorGuide/30UsingTheTemplate.md

 Describe (and admire, in a mild way) what your learner has accomplished.

 **Examples**
-Congratulations\!
+Congratulations!
 You now know how to install and activate new extensions.

 Congratulations, your website is now available in two languages\!
 Your editors can manually translate your content, and your website visitors can switch between languages.